Aylish Cranstone

-Aylish Cranstone (born 28 August 1994) is an English cricketer who currently plays for Surrey, South East Stars and Oval Invincibles.
+Aylish Cranstone (born 28 August 1994) is an English cricketer who currently plays for Surrey.
 She plays as a left-handed batter.
-She has previously played for Hampshire and Devon, as well as playing in the Women's Cricket Super League for Surrey Stars and in The Hundred for London Spirit.
+She has previously played for Hampshire, Devon and South East Stars, as well as playing in the Women's Cricket Super League for Surrey Stars and in The Hundred for Oval Invincibles.

 Early life

 Cranstone was born on 28 August 1994 in Guildford, Surrey.
 She attended the University of Exeter.

 Domestic career

 Cranstone made her county debut in 2008, for Hampshire against Essex, scoring a duck.
 In 2009 she hit her maiden county half-century, scoring 75 against Derbyshire.
 She was one of Hampshire's top batters during her time there, for example hitting 78* off 46 balls to complete a 9 wicket victory over Shropshire in 2010.

 In 2011, Cranstone joined Devon, where she would play until the end of the 2016 season.
 She was the side's leading run-scorer in the 2012, 2013 and 2016 Championship seasons, and second overall in 2016.
 In a match in her final season for Devon against Leicestershire, Cranstone achieved her List A best bowling figures, taking 5/5 from 5 overs, as well as scoring 95 with the bat.

 In 2017, Cranstone moved to Surrey.
 In 2018, she was their leading run-scorer in the Twenty20 Cup, with 180 runs at an average of 30.00, and was also part of the side that won promotion from Division 2 of the County Championship.
 She scored 55 runs in four matches in the 2021 Women's Twenty20 Cup.
 In March 2022, it was announced that Cranstone had been appointed as captain of Surrey for the upcoming season.
 She scored 62 runs for the side in the 2022 Women's Twenty20 Cup, with a high score of 40.
+She played two matches for the side in the 2023 Women's Twenty20 Cup.

 Cranstone was also part of the Surrey Stars squad in the Women's Cricket Super League from 2016 to 2019, although she did not make her debut until 2018.
 She played eight matches that season, and was part of the team that beat Loughborough Lightning in the Final to claim the side's first title.
 She played 9 matches in 2019.